The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - Extra cost for monitoring service

-Summary:Health and Safety Features
+Our Hands-on Experience:Health and Safety Features

 The Snapfon ez4G has some great features for seniors with dementia.
-The fall detection and siren are lifesavers, especially since those with dementia are at a higher risk of falls.
+The fall detection and siren are lifesavers, especially since people with dementia are at a higher risk of falls.
 The SOS button makes it easier to get in touch with loved ones and emergency responders, without the need to dial 911.
-This SOS button is located on the back of the phone, just under the camera.
+The SOS button is located on the back of the phone, just under the camera.
 During testing, I found that I liked the placement.
 It was easy to access, but I wasn’t likely to accidentally press the button.

 » Compare Your Options: Lively vs. Snapfon